-As of June 2, the Career lab is open on a limited basis, by appointment only.
-Current hours are Tuesdays, Wednesdays, and Thursdays from 8:30 a.m. - 12:30 p.m.
+The Career Lab is open on a limited basis, by appointment only.
+Current hours are Tuesdays, Wednesdays, and Thursdays from 8:30 AM -12:30 PM.
 Please call the Career Lab Help Desk at 952-496-8310 to schedule an appointment.
 Appointments must be scheduled at least one day in advance.

-All hiring events and workshops are suspended until at least July 6.
-We will continue to work during this time, and all appointments and orientations will be done over the phone.
+All onsite hiring events and workshops are currently suspended.
+To view a list of virtual hiring events and workshops, go to CareerForcemn.com.
+We will continue to work during this time and all appointments and orientations will be done over the phone.
 All paperwork will be processed per usual and as it is received.
 You can drop off paperwork in our secure 24-hour drop off box located right outside our main office door at 752 Canterbury Road South in Shakopee.
-Items will be picked up every top of the hour during our normal business hours.
+Items in the drop off box will be collected every hour during our normal business hours.

-You can also use our fax at 952-496-8675.
-If you call your Employment Counselor direct, or call 952-496-8310, please leave your full name, case number, and a detailed message.
-All calls will be returned within 24 to 48 hours.
+You can also use our fax at 952-496-8675 .
+If you call your Employment Counselor direct or call 952-496-8310, please leave your full name, case number (if applicable), and a detailed message.
+All calls will be returned within 24-48 hours.
 Thank you for your patience during this time.